PLAST-Community/PLAST/README.md

 **Implementation elements**
 - The [PLAST proposal for CAPS Horizon2020](https://drive.google.com/file/d/0B1hB6w2xjIXAc3JhYmhCQXMwdGc/view?usp=sharing)sections 1-3, including work packages.
 - [First set of systemic interpretation elements](https://drive.google.com/file/d/0B1hB6w2xjIXAcWV1dUFMUGRWSm8/view?usp=sharing) used at the Purplsoc conference to share systemic stories. (need to finalize and post report here).
+-
+**Technical elements**
+- Need link to PatternPedia and René Reiner's pattern library and pattern evolution tool.

 ##### Background articles/presentations:
 - [Collective intelligence is a commons that needs protection and a dedicated language](http://www.academia.edu/10292904/Collective_intelligence_is_a_commons_that_needs_protection_and_a_dedicated_language) in Spanda Journal, issue on Collective intelligence.